aherbert/commons-rng/commons-rng-examples/examples-stress/stress_test.md

 ===================

 The stress test module contains an application for calling external tools that perform stringent uniformity tests.
-The following shows an example of how to run DieHarder and testu01 BigCrush.
+The following shows an example of how to run DieHarder and TestU01.

 Installation on Linux
 ---------------------